pacjo/UTnotifier/README.md

 # How to run
 1. Install dependencies with `pip install -r requirements.txt`
+2. Rename `config.example.json` to `config.json`, add your credentials to it
-2. Run script with `python main.py`
+3. Run script with `python main.py`

-# Arguments (use -h to see usage)
-`--disable_headless` - disables headless mode

-`--disable_saving` - disables saving of login details (currently not implemented)

-`--disable_notifications` - disables showing notification when new test is available

-`--debug` - shows additional information like page refresh

 # Notifications
 Everything is handled through [Apprise](https://github.com/caronc/apprise).